LucianaMartins26/DielModels/README.md

 ```

 It is possible due to the created *Pipeline* class that derives from a *Step* class with abstract methods - both present in the package.

-## Documentation

-For extra documentation, you can check this [ReadTheDocs](http://dielmodels.readthedocs.io/).